First, welcome to my Lagoon!

 I have an undergraduate degree in Gender Studies and International Relations, a post-grad certificate in Sub-Saharan Africa Studies and Public Relations, and an MFA in Documentary Media Studies.

-I speak French decently, but not fluently, and I’ve traveled to many places in Africa and Europe, as well as to the U.A.E. and to Japan, but I have yet to visit South America.
+I speak French decently, but not fluently, and I’ve traveled to many places in Africa and Europe, as well as to the U.A.E., central America, and to Japan.
+I’m currently learning Spanish in my free time.

 Finally, I served as a U.S. Diplomat for a decade before leaving the State Department to pursue more creative endeavors.